 Everyone worries about gravity.
-It is the glamorous unsolved problem — the one that won't quantise and the one the grand unified theories are chasing.
-Meanwhile a far stranger thing is sitting on your refrigerator door and no one finds it strange at all.
+It is the glamorous unsolved problem — the one that won't quantize and the one the grand unified theories are chasing.
+Meanwhile a far stranger thing is attached to your refrigerator door and you think nothing of it.

 Hold two magnets near each other and you can feel it: a push, or a pull, across a gap of empty air.
 Nothing touches.
-We measure the effect to twelve decimal places, we manufacture it by the billions, we build electric motors and MRI scanners and the wireless charger your phone sits on utilizing it.
-But if you ask a physicist what magnetism is — not how to compute it, but what it really is — the answer is equations, not a simple physical description of why they repel or pull apart.
+We measure the effect to twelve decimal places, we manufacture it by the billions, we build electric motors and MRI scanners and the wireless charger your phone sits on; all utilizing it.
+But if you ask a physicist what magnetism is — not how to compute it, but what it really is — the answer is equations, not a simple physical description of why magnets repel or attract.

 Look at the words.
 Flux.
 Field lines.
 Lines of force.
 Circulation.
 The entire vocabulary of magnetism is the vocabulary of something moving.
 We draw the lines streaming out of the north pole and curving back into the south.
 We put arrows on them.
 We speak of flux through a surface, as though something were passing through it.